My 6 Favorite Bible Verses for Stress and Anxiety During Tough Times

 The author of Psalm 94 had been targeted by evildoers who were jubilant and full of boasting (verses 3-4).
 He had been “crushed” by others (verse 5), and powerful people had abused him (verses 5-7).
-But just when his foot was slipping and he thought he might be dying, God’s unfailing love supported him and God’s consolations brought him joy amid his anxiety (verses 17-19).
+But just when his foot was slipping and he thought he might be dying, God’s unfailing love supported him and God’s consolations brought him joy amid his stress (verses 17-19).
 What are God’s consolations?
 Among other things, they are the promises we find in His Word, the sense of His presence in our lives, and the endless blessings He gives us.
 The word “consolation” means “that which consoles.”
 Our loving Lord consoles us in anxious times like a tender parent holding a frightened child.
 His consolations bring us joy when things go wrong.

 2. Proverbs 12:25: Anxiety weighs down the heart, but a kind word cheers it up.

-The writer of Proverbs knew from personal experience that anxiety feels like a weight.
+The writer of Proverbs knew from personal experience that stress feels like a weight.
 When we’re anxious, it’s like trying to run in a waterlogged wool coat.
 We trudge from step to step.
 There is no countermeasure like a kind word—either from a friend or counselor, or from the Lord Himself in His unfailing Word.
 Instead of reciting your problems to people over and over, give a trusted friend the short version and ask him or her to give you some encouraging insight or some verse of Scripture—and then focus on the kind word you hear.